Individual Awards | Organizational Awards | Scholarships

 - Honors a Trauma Certified Registered Nurse (TCRN).

-BSN, RN, TCRN Texas Health Presbyterian Hospital Plano, Plano, TXAbout Shayna
+BSN, RN, CPHQ, TCRN, EMT-P Texas Health Presbyterian Hospital Plano, Plano, TXAbout Kristi

-Read more about Shayna in our Meet the Winners series.
+Read more about Kristi in our Meet the Winner interview.

 Julie Donnelly, MSN, RN, TCRN